AdityaK0/FullStackNoteApp-Django-ReactJs/README.md

 ## 🌟 Project Overview

-This repository contains a full-stack note-taking application built using Django (DRF) for the backend and ReactJS for the frontend.
+This is a full-stack note-taking application built using Django (DRF) for the backend and ReactJS for the frontend.
 It features secure user authentication with JWT, allowing users to register, log in, and logout.
 The application enables seamless CRUD operations on notes, including creating, reading, updating, deleting, pinning and unpinning.
 Additionally, it supports token management, automatic token refresh, and blacklist handling for enhanced security.

 ## 🚀 Project Architecture